RianMontagh/RianMontagh.github.io/_posts/2026-07-09-Summer-Goals-and-Conveyance-Analysis.md

 ## Running the Avulsion-Creating Model

-I ran the old version of the model that exhibiting incision of new channels into the river right floodplain
+I ran the old version of the model that exhibited incision of new channels into the river right floodplain.
+Interestingly, the model run ran out of disk space and some of the partitions did not fully write the last timestep.
+I am curious to know what caused that because the output interval for the map files is the same as the one I am currently using (7200 seconds = 2 hrs).
+Total runtime is 38 days, which is longer but not too different than my 7-day floods which are about 20 days.